 There are 3 ways of travelling to Santorini from Crete (by sea):

-Find timetables, prices, and availability for ferries and make your reservations online via our website or our partner's website.
+Please find timetables, check prices, and availability for ferries and make your reservations online via our partner website.

 There are no ferries from Chania to Santorini.
 You have to go via Heraklion or Rethymno.